JessTaDa/Half_a_sentence/README.md

 ### Description

-Visitors to the website are prompted with the "first-half" of a sentence.
+Visitors to the website are prompted with a random "first-half" of a sentence.
 Users must finish off the sentence under time constraints.
 This is done to capture the first thing that comes to ones mind and to reduce the risk of 'over-thinking'.

 ![alt tag](http://imgur.com/FeQ5fxJ.png)

 After users submit their sentence halfs (tails), they are redirected to a page with all the other annonymous submissions to that "first half".
 Each user is then allowed to upvote their favourite result once.
 The most upvoted sentences will appear on the top.

 This "first-half" changes daily, cycling through a database.
 Eventually "first half" sentences will be user submitted.

 ![alt tag](http://imgur.com/WuUu7O2.png)
 ![alt tag](http://imgur.com/dolFxxk.png)